rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 The coherence of your arguments has the ability to trump uncertainty.
 Generate a persuasive message that shows you're addressing uncertainty as best as can be expected, and connect that message to the bigger picture of where you're headed with the product — even in light of the messiness and chaos your initiative may be experiencing.

-Your communications goal should be to clearly articulate what's happening — whether that be good or bad – and especially when it's bad.
-Don't take it personally.
+Your communications goal should be to clearly articulate what's happening — whether that be good or bad – and especially when it's bad. <mark class="r">Don't take it personally</mark>.
 Discuss progress in the third person.
 Be objective.
 Be blameless, and don't blame.

 The real problem is when PMs manufacture certainty when in reality there are known or newly identified obstacles.
 People will inevitably sniff this out and it will hurt your credibility.